Monday, January 25, 2016

 Our maternal grandmother was also handy with a needle and thread.

-Money was always tight at my maternal grandparents so, she made do with what she had.
+Money was always tight at my maternal grandparents ', so she made do with what she had.

 She made everything she gave us for Christmas and birthdays.
 I remember one Christmas she made us sock monkeys and rag dolls.